CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/TDR-Cable-Diagnostics.md

 {{%notice warning%}}

-Running TDR is disruptive to an active link; If the link is up on an enabled port when you start diagnostics on the port, the link is brought down, then brought back up when the diagnostics are complete.
+Running TDR is disruptive to an active link; If the link is up on an enabled port when you start diagnostics, the link is brought down, then brought back up when the diagnostics are complete.

 {{%/notice%}}